Sales Management Pain Point #4

 Sales is a dynamic activity—it is constantly subject to change.
 The same is true of your business, of markets, and even of economies.
 It’s also true of your products and services, which also evolve.

 Your sales process mirrors your buyers’ patterns as closely as possible (or if it doesn’t, it should).
 Those patterns are going to change, too, over time.

-All of this means that your sales process will have to have changes as it moves through time, too.
+All this means that your sales process will have to have changed as it moves through time, too.
 That means your sales pipeline needs to be as dynamic as the environment through which it flows.